Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

   The editing toolbar is displayed above the list.

 5. Click the [ADD ITEM(S)] button in the toolbar.
-  The selected images are imported from Cloudinary and removed from the list of unassigned items.
+  The selected images have been imported from Cloudinary and removed from the list of unassigned items.

 6. Click the [CANCEL] button in the bottom right corner.
   The *Unassigned items* window is closed.
 The *Edit product* view is displayed again.
 A preview tile of each selected image is displayed in the Cloudinary image attribute box.